Using embedded buttons for Apple Pay and Google Pay payments

 }

-Figure 15.
-Example of payment data to be checked by the web service
+Figure 17.
+Example of payment information for verification on the web service side

 {